 Domestic violence is any incident of threatening behaviour, violence or abuse (physical, sexual, mental, financial or emotional) between adults who are, or who have been, intimate partners or family members, regardless of gender and sexuality.
+Last year this definition was extended to include controlling and coercive behaviour, to highlight that it's not just physical violence that makes a relationship abusive.

 Government statistics show that 1 in 4 women and 1 in 6 men will experience domestic abuse at some point in their life.
 Domestic Abuse is much more widespread than many people realise and anyone from any background can suffer.
 Sometimes it is a one-off incident of violence, but more often it is a pattern of persistent abusive behaviour.